 Once players are under contract, however, the teams are allowed to raise their salaries as much as possible.
 This being Japan, teams are expected to reward big seasons by players on one-year contracts with large pay raises and no one asks questions.

-The Central League’s 2019 rookie of the year, slugging first baseman Munetaka Murakami, entered last season under the first-team minimum, making 8 million yen ($72,000).
+The Central League’s 2019 rookie of the year, slugging first baseman Munetaka Murakami, entered that year, his second, under the first-team minimum, making 8 million yen ($72,000).
 His 2020 salary has been reported at 45 million ($405,000), well more than double the first-team minimum.

 — For another take on this phenomenon, see “Marvin Miller’s legacy and Japan.”